wet-boew/wet-boew-drupal/modules/apps/wetkit_admin/README.md

 Administrative dashboard and related editing interfaces for WetKit

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Admin @ drupal.org/project/panopoly_admin
+* This App is based on and often pulls upstream from Panopoly Admin @ drupal.org/project/panopoly_admin
-* The latest upstream sync has been checked against commit: e314e6d (Verified)
+* The latest upstream sync has been checked against commit: 56822a8 (Verified)
 * Panopoly Admin is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

 Key Features (Panopoly Admin)